Have you seen those fancy chocolate covered Oreos on dessert tables? Do they seem impossibly detailed? Intimidating?

 First, you need to cut circles in your transfer paper.
 What's chocolate transfer paper, you ask?
 Why, it's the secret to getting all those gorgeous designs on your chocolate covered oreos.
 Hundreds of designs are available--something that will work with just about any party!
 It's food-safe plastic on one side, with a printed confectionary design on the other.
 When you spread chocolate on the plastic and let it cool, you can peel off the chocolate and the design will magically stay on your chocolate!

 I found that a 2" round scrapbooking punch was an ideal tool for cutting circles of the chocolate transfer paper.
 They were the perfect size to fit into the cavity of the Oreo cookie chocolate mold.
 Using the punch was infinitely easier than trying to cut out perfect circles and not smudge off any of the precious designs on the transfer sheets!

 Next, melt your chocolate melts.
 I like using Guittard brand melting chocolates when I'm not using actual real chocolate (which would need to be tempered--much more fussy, but delicious!).
+Ghiradelli also makes a good chocolate melting wafers product, but it can be hard to find outside of the winter holidays.
 Remember, if you don't find quite the right color at the cake decorating store, you can always mix them!